influxdata/influxdb-client-csharp/Client/README.md

 #### Check the server status and version

-Server availability can be checked using the `influxDBClient.healthAsync()` endpoint.
+Server availability can be checked using the `influxDBClient.PingAsync()` endpoint.

 ## Version